<< Short intro to LoC for SEO >>

 respectively).
 We use fixed interest rates for stability and predictability for Borrowers and Lenders and two fee tiers to reflect the different risk levels to Lenders based on utilization.

-If desired, it’s entirely possible to write your own InterestRate contract and replace it in the LineOfCredit contract.
-For example creating a LIBOR rate based on ETH staking yield and making interest rates float +500 bps above staking APR.
+It’s entirely possible to write your own InterestRate contract and replace it in the LineOfCredit contract.
+For example creating a LIBOR rate based on ETH staking yield or AAVE/COMP market rate and charge +500 bps.

 Benefits of Secured Lines of Credit